 Before you start, explore the collection.
-To see the best examples of the kinds of activities that have been contributed, explore the exemplary collection (opens in a new window) Search the entire collection (opens in a new window) to see if an activity like yours already exists in our collections.
-This is especially important if you are contributing an activity that is based on another person's activity or that others may use in their course.
+The exemplary collection (opens in a new window) has examples of strong activities.
+Search the entire collection (opens in a new window) to see if an activity like yours already exists in our collections.
+This is especially important if you are contributing an activity that is based on another person's work.
 If your activity is very similar to one that is already in our collections, please email SERC for options on how to proceed.

 There are two ways to use this form:

 Please read through the form and make sure that you have all of the information you will need before you begin.
 Also, please pay careful attention to spelling and grammar; we will not proofread your submission before we make it public.